gitlabhq/gitlabhq/PROCESS.md

 We give higher priority to regressions that affected the last recent monthly release and the current release candidates.
 The two scenarios below can [by pass the exception request in the release process](LINK_HERE_TO_RM_DOC)
 * A regression in the **Last recent monthly release**
-   * If in 11.0 we released a new `feature X` that is verified as working.
+   * **Example:** In 11.0 we released a new `feature X` that is verified as working.
 Then in release 11.1 the feature no longer works this is regression for 11.0.
 The issue should have the `regression:11.0` label.
-   * **Note:** When we say `the last recent monthly release`, this can refer to either the version currently running on GitLab.com, or the most recent version available in the package repositories.
+   * *Note:* When we say `the last recent monthly release`, this can refer to either the version currently running on GitLab.com, or the most recent version available in the package repositories.
 * A regression in the **Current release candidates**
-   * If in 11.1-RC3 w
+   * **Example:** In 11.1-RC3 we shipped a new feature which has been verified as working.
+Then in 11.1-RC5 the feature no longer works this is regression for 11.1.
+The issue should have the `regression:11.1` label.
-   * **NOte:** Because GitLab.com runs release candidates of new releases, a regression can be reported in a release before its 'official' release date on the 22nd of the month.
+   * *Note:* Because GitLab.com runs release candidates of new releases, a regression can be reported in a release before its 'official' release date on the 22nd of the month.

 When a regression is found:
 1. Create an issue describing the problem in the most detailed way possible